abarker/set-package-attribute/README.rst

 =====================

-Automatically sets the `__package__` attribute of any script which imports it and calls `set_package_attribute.init`, so that explicit relative imports work.
+Automatically sets the `__package__` attribute of any script which imports it and calls `set_package_attribute.init()`.
+This is usually done so that explicit intra-package relative imports work for scripts inside packages.

 For full documentation, see https://abarker.github.io/set-package-attribute.